doeixd/make-with/README.md

 #### Step 3: The Core Utility (`provideTo`)

-Now, let's combine these ideas. `provideTo` (`makeWith`) is the core utility that directly binds a context to a map of named functions, giving us the clean API we wanted from the start.
+Now, let's combine these ideas. `provideTo` (alias: `makeWith`) is the core utility that directly binds a context to a map of named functions, giving us the clean API we wanted from the start.

 ```typescript
 import { provideTo } from '@doeixd/make-with';